-In fact, independent sellers, known as third-party sellers on Amazon, make up 50 percent of Amazon’s total sales, reports research firm Marketplace Pulse.
-In 2016, third-party sellers generated $22.99 billion in services sales.
+In fact, independent sellers, known as third-party sellers on Amazon, make up 50 percent of Amazon’s total sales, as was reported in the Amazon letter to shareholders in April 2018.
 With that much cash on the line, unscrupulous behavior is bound to appear among Amazon’s less than forthright dealers.
 Last year, online shoppers reported 57 phony sellers every day, says Marketplace Pulse.

 And merchandise duds aren’t the only things to be wary of: Fake product reviews, payment scams, and the illegitimate sellers themselves all threaten consumers.

 So what’s a shopper do?
 We make it easy for you.
 Here are 6 Amazon shopping pitfalls and how to avoid them.

 When I needed a new smartphone case, I found one on Amazon with a high star rating and more than 4,000 reviews.
 To see if this product from an unknown company was too good to be true, I turned to FakeSpot.com.
 Just copy and paste an Amazon.com product URL into the FakeSpot.com website and you'll instantly know how reliable reviews and ratings really are.
 Here’s an example of what you’ll see: